 Assembly of Dishevelled 3-based supermolecular complexes via phosphorylation and Axin

-Dishevelled-3 (Dvl3) is a multivalent scaffold essential to cell signaling in development.
+Background: Dishevelled-3 (Dvl3) is a multivalent scaffold essential to cell signaling in development.
 Dsh/Dvls enable a myriad of protein-protein interactions in Wnt signaling.
 In the canonical Wnt/β-catenin pathway specifically, Dvl3 polymerizes to form dynamic protein aggregates, so-called “signalsomes”, which propagate signals from the Wnt receptor Frizzled to downstream elements.

-Very large Dvl3-based supermolecular complexes form in response to Wnt3a.
+Results: Very large Dvl3-based supermolecular complexes form in response to Wnt3a.
 These complexes are identified by steric-exclusion chromatography, affinity pull-downs, proteomics, and fluorescence correlation microscopy (fcs).
 In the current work, the roles of Dvl3 phosphorylation and of Axin in the assembly of Dvl3-based supermolecular complexes in response to Wnt3a are probed in totipotent mouse F9 teratocarcinoma cells.
 Point mutations of phosphorylation sites of Dvl3 which interfere with Lef/Tcf-sensitive transcriptional activation by Wnt3a are shown to interfere more proximally with the assembly of Dvl3-based supermolecular complexes.
 Axin, a Dvl-interacting protein, plays a central role in organizing the beta-catenin destruction complex.
 The assembly of Dvl3-based supermolecular complexes is blocked either by depletion of Axin or by mutation of Axin sites necessary for polymerization in response to Wnt3a.

-These data demonstrate that Wnt3a activation of the canonical pathway requires specific phosphorylation events as well as Axin to assemble very large, Dvl3-based supermolecular complexes; these complexes are a prerequisite to activation of Lef/Tcf-sensitive transcription.
+Conclusion: These data demonstrate that Wnt3a activation of the canonical pathway requires specific phosphorylation events as well as Axin to assemble very large, Dvl3-based supermolecular complexes; these complexes are a prerequisite to activation of Lef/Tcf-sensitive transcription.